anegg0/gr0wing-hugo/content/posts/2025-02-21-winning-the-attention-war.md

 date = "2025-02-21"
 slug = "logical-fallacies"
 draft = false
-categories = ["Howtos", "Winning the attention war"] tags = ["logic", "critical thinking", "reasoning"]
+description = "A comprehensive guide to common logical fallacies and how to identify them in arguments and debates." categories = ["Howtos", "Winning the attention war"] tags = ["logic", "critical thinking", "reasoning"]
 +++